Learn to Hunt

 Contact Information by County

-Body color of the smallmouth buffalo is bluish-gray body dorsally blending into silvery blue sides, fading into white or yellowish on the belly.
-The body is compressed, and the back is grossly elevated giving a humpbacked appearance.
-The mouth is small in size, sub-terminal, nearly horizontal and protracts distinctly downward.
+Body color of the Smallmouth Buffalo is bluish-gray dorsally blending into silvery blue sides, fading into white or yellowish on the belly.
+The body is compressed, and the back is elevated giving a humpbacked appearance.
+The mouth is small, sub-terminal, nearly horizontal and protracts distinctly downward.
 The head is small and compressed with thick strongly-grooved lips.
 The lateral line is complete with 36 to 38 large scales.
-The dorsal fin is sickle-shaped with 26 to 31 fin rays
+The dorsal fin is sickle-shaped with 26 to 31 fin rays.

-The smallmouth buffalo is abundant and widely distributed throughout the Mississippi and Missouri Rivers.
-It is less frequently collected in the large tributaries of these rivers, including the Des Moines, Cedar, Iowa and Big Sioux rivers.
-The smallmouth buffalo is occasionally taken in Iowa’s natural lakes, especially East and West Okoboji and Spirit Lakes.
+The Smallmouth Buffalo is abundant and widely distributed throughout the Mississippi and Missouri Rivers.
+It is less often collected in the large tributaries of these rivers, including the Des Moines, Cedar, Iowa and Big Sioux rivers.
+The Smallmouth Buffalo is occasionally taken in Iowa’s natural lakes, especially East and West Okoboji and Spirit Lakes.

-Smallmouth buffalo are opportunistic feeders and consume a variety of food items from season to season.
-Stomach content samples indicate that it is primarily a bottom feeder foraging on a variety of aquatic insect larvae, attached algae, detritus and zooplankton.
+Smallmouth Buffalo are opportunistic feeders that eat a variety of food items from season to season.
+Stomach content samples show that it is mainly a bottom feeder foraging on a variety of aquatic insect larvae, attached algae, detritus and zooplankton.

 While it is possible to catch these fish on a hook and line, snagging or bow fishing are the most likely ways to get this fish.

-Smallmouth buffalo are found in greatest abundance in the Mississippi and Missouri rivers, where it is widely distributed in all reaches.
-At one time this species was rare in all Iowa water, surpassed in occurrence by both black and bigmouth buffaloes.
-In recent years its abundance has increased to the point where it currently is equal to the latter species, and it is far more abundant than black buffalo.
-Smallmouth buffalo occur rarely in the large interior streams and the natural lakes, specifically the Okoboji`s and Spirit Lake.
+Smallmouth Buffalo are found in greatest abundance in the Mississippi and Missouri rivers, where it is widely distributed in all reaches.
+At one time this species was rare in all Iowa waters, surpassed in occurrence by both black and bigmouth buffaloes.
+In recent years its abundance has increased to where it currently is equal to the latter species, and it is more abundant than Black Buffalo.
+Smallmouth Buffalo rarely live in the large interior streams and the natural lakes, specifically the Okoboji`s and Spirit Lake.